ac cpmpressor not emgaging

 #3.
 Bad AC Clutch or Worn Rotation Pulley

 Sometimes the reason for the AC clutch not engaging is a bad AC clutch.
 Because when the clutch becomes old or is not used for a long time.
+Then the tensioner rod of the AC clutch becomes hard and the magnet coil is not able to connect the clutch and the pulley.

 Due to this, the surface of the AC clutch and rotation pulley becomes smooth or loose, due to which they are not able to get a proper grip and when this happens, the AC clutch is not able to engage properly.